sherlock-audit/2022-12-sentiment-judging/README.md

 Contestants' payouts and scores will be updated according to the changes made on this issue.

+**jacksanford1**

+The Sentiment team has acknowledged the issue and decided not to move forward with taking this risk on mainnet, until a better fix can be found.
+From Sentiment on Discord:

+> Yeah we'll hold off on launching this pool for now and look into it ourselves once again before taking a final call.
+For now, we want to maintain our stance on being completely inline with Sherlock's recommendations.

 # Issue M-1: [WP-M1] getRewards() can be triggered by external parties which will result in the rewards not be tracking properly by the system